npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 3. Stone industry of Rajasthan.
 4. Mention the harmful effects of deforestation.
 ## Indian Polity

+### 2025
+1. Explain the 'Golden Triangle of Fundamental Rights' in the Constitution of India.
+2. What is the procedure to remove the Central Vigilance Commissioner from the office?
+3. Evaluate the claim, 'We, the people of India', made by the Constituent Assembly.
+4. Mention the major provisions of the Constitution of India which impose limitations on the Territorial Jurisdiction of Parliament.
+5. Considering the efficacy of Indian federalism, analyse the role of the Governor in the special context of the recent judgement of the Supreme Court in the State of Tamil Nadu V/s The Governor of Tamil Nadu case about Article 200 and Article 201.
+6. What is the concept of 'bullock capitalists' in the context of the rise of the intermediate castes?
+7. Discuss the features of 'autonomous women movement' in India.
+Cite few examples of such movements.
+8. What is AI Kosha?
+Write the name of its seven core pillars.
+9. Explain the constitutional implications of Secularism in India.
 ### 2023
 1. In the context of federal system, what are the provisions regarding Residuary matters in the Constitution of India?
 2. Why the following persons were recently in the news?
 2.1.
 Idashisha Nongrang 2.2.
 Alok Shukla